MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/Starting-the-Windows-PowerShell-2.0-Engine.md

 This is an advanced task that is typically performed by a system administrator.

-The following procedure uses the **PSVersion** parameter of the [Register-PSSessionConfiguration][] cmdlet to create a session configuration that uses the Windows PowerShell 2.0 Engine.
-You can also use the **PowerShellVersion** parameter of the [New-PSSessionConfigurationFile][] cmdlet to create a session configuration file for a session that loads the Windows PowerShell 2.0 Engine and you can use the **PSVersion** parameter of the [Set-PSSessionConfiguration][] parameter to change a session configuration to use the Windows PowerShell 2.0 Engine.
+The following procedure uses the **PSVersion** parameter of the [Register-PSSessionConfiguration][Register-PSSessionConfiguration] cmdlet to create a session configuration that uses the Windows PowerShell 2.0 Engine.
+You can also use the **PowerShellVersion** parameter of the [New-PSSessionConfigurationFile][New-PSSessionConfigurationFile] cmdlet to create a session configuration file for a session that loads the Windows PowerShell 2.0 Engine and you can use the **PSVersion** parameter of the [Set-PSSessionConfiguration][Set-PSSessionConfiguration] parameter to change a session configuration to use the Windows PowerShell 2.0 Engine.

-For more information about session configuration files, see [about_Session_Configuration_Files][].
-For information about session configurations, including setup and security, see [about_Session_Configurations][].
+For more information about session configuration files, see [about_Session_Configuration_Files][about_Session_Configuration_Files].
+For information about session configurations, including setup and security, see [about_Session_Configurations][about_Session_Configurations].

 ### To start a remote Windows PowerShell 2.0 session